bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bugs
-* Cremated tree does jumpy thing.
-* Weird tooltip issue on pitch page.
+* Weird tooltip issue.
 Tooltip changes position when hover and key at same time.
-* When changing song through just index number, UI seems to reload?
-But only when full path is not given.
+Issue is on all tooltips.

 # Pitch TODO:
 * Grab svg for button from data.